NoahKreski/p8105_HW3_Ntk2109/HW3_Markdown.md

     ## 2  2006           22.5         4.00
     ## 3  2010           22.7         3.57

+This table shows the average proportion and standard deviation of Excellent responses in New York in 2002, 2006, and 2010.

 ### For each year and state, compute the average proportion in each response category (taking the average across locations in a state).
 Make a five-panel plot that shows, for each response category separately, the distribution of these state-level averages over time

 ``` r